LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

 4. Navigate to `http://localhost:9000`
 5. Login with the default SonarQube Credentials `admin/admin`
     - Update the password when prompted by the app
-6. Go to `http://localhost:9000/admin/marketplace?search=aem` and install the AEM Plugins
+6. Go to `http://localhost:9000/admin/marketplace` and install the following Plugins
     - AEM Rules for SonarQube by "Wunderman Thompson Technology"
     - IBM iX AEM Sonar rules by "IBM iX"
     - Findbugs by "SpotBugs Team"